uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         between values.

         **Example:** A :term:`dataset` with 100
-        :term:`observations<Observation>` of 3 :term:`interval features<Interval
-        feature>`.
-The first two features have data type of float32, but the third one of float64
+        :term:`observations <Observation>` of three :term:`interval features <Interval feature>`.
+The first two features are of float32 :term:`data type`, while the third one is of float64 data type.

     Homogeneous data
         A special property of the :term:`data format`: all the types of the